EXPERT INSIGHT & TRUSTED REVIEWS

 If you like the idea of a quieter PC case, or simply prefer the aesthetic over the PC-011, know this is easily one of the best mid-tower cases that has ever been produced.

-Best PC Case for Airflow: Corsair Obsidian Series 750D Airflow Edition
+Best PC Case for Airflow: CORSAIR 7000D AIRFLOW

-Next up is one of our favorite offerings from perhaps the biggest PC case brand today.
+Next up is one of our favorite offerings from arguably the biggest PC case brand today.

-While the PC-011 and Define R5 has excellent cooling capabilities in their own right for gaming/production use, the 750D is even more impressive if decent airflow is your single most important objective.
+While the PC-011 and Define R5 has excellent cooling capabilities in their own right for gaming/production use, the 7000D is even more impressive if decent airflow is your single most important objective.

-This case has been around for several years simply because it hasn’t needed any serious refinement (why fix what ain’t broke?).
+This case is one of the latest iterations in a long line of D Airflow cases that have been improved over the years.
 With a build quality consisting of aluminum, high-quality steel, and tempered glass; the 750D is very durable and has a balanced aesthetic between the high visibility vs minimalist designs of our top two picks (with still enough window space for you to show off your beautiful internal hardware).

 One of the best full tower PC cases on the market, you have room for: